nnishiza/debian-knot/doc/reference.rst

 - Wrong NSEC(3) type bitmap
 - Multiple NSEC records at the same node
 - Missing NSEC records at authoritative nodes
-- Extra record types under the same name as NSEC3 record (this is RFC-valid, but Knot will not serve such a zone correctly)
-- NSEC3-unsecured delegation that is not part of Opt-out span
+- NSEC3 insecure delegation that is not part of Opt-out span
 - Wrong original TTL value in NSEC3 records
 - Wrong RDATA TTL value in RRSIG record
 - Signer name in RRSIG RR not the same as in DNSKEY
 - Signed RRSIG
-- Not all RRs in the node are signed
 - Wrong key flags or wrong key in RRSIG record (not the same as ZSK)

 *Default:* off